Loading [MathJax]/jax/output/HTML-CSS/jax.js

 This system is nonlinear in that the output amplitude is not proportional to the input amplitude.
 Secondly, a large amplitude second harmonic component is introduced in the output waveform; that is, for a non-linear system the gain and frequency decomposition of the output differs from the input.
 Note that the frequency composition is amplitude dependent.
 This particular example of a nonlinear system does not exhibit chaos.
 The Laboratory for Laser Energetics uses nonlinear crystals to double the frequency of laser light.

-This page titled 4.2: Weak Nonlinearity is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.2: Weak Nonlinearity is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.